FordefiHQ/web3-provider/README.md

 The spec requires a provider to be [connected](https://eips.ethereum.org/EIPS/eip-1193#connectivity) to submit requests.

-This provider automatically connects to Fordefi when a new instance is constructed, and emits a `connect` event once communication with the Fordefi platform was established.
+This provider automatically connects to Fordefi when a new instance is constructed, and emits a `connect` event once communication with the Fordefi platform has been established.

 To subscribe to the event:
 ```ts